-Jace Larson returned to Colorado to join Denver7 as an investigative reporter and work as a national investigative correspondent for the NOW, a daily news show produced by Denver7’s parent company.
+Jace Larson returned to Colorado to join Denver7 as an investigative reporter and work as a national investigative correspondent for The NOW Denver, a daily news show produced by E.W.
+Scripps.

 Larson won best specialty reporter this year from Texas Associated Press Broadcasters.

 Jace’s stories help bring about change and hold people in power accountable.
 He looks forward to doing the same honest, fair and important reporting in Colorado as he’s done before.

 Jace won the Alfred I. duPont–Columbia University Award while in Denver for his investigative work in disrupting a foreclosure scam that took homes from Coloradans illegally.
 U.S. Marshals traveled overseas to arrest the scam’s orchestrator after Jace’s reporting.

 He was the first reporter to interview a now-convicted terrorist who planned to travel from the Denver area to the New York City area to take part in an attack.

 Larson has won Emmy and Edward R. Murrow awards, also.

 While in Texas, Larson exposed the story of a mentally ill rape victim who was put in jail for 27 days after having a break down on the witness stand.
 Prosecutors wanted to make sure she would return to testify against her rapist.